2019 Smart and Light Gift Guide for Hikers and Backpackers

 Equally valid as a purchase for that special someone in your life — or an indigence on yourself!

-For those who are uncertain about going the quilt route, there is no better sleeping bag than Western Mountaineering’s Summerlite.
+For a conventional backpacking sleeping bag there is no better sleeping bag than Western Mountaineering’s Summerlite.
 It has a rating perfect for most 3-season ventures, features full baffling, and weighs in at just over a pound.
 The bag can be zipped up in typical mummy sleeping bag mode, but can also be unzipped and used essentially as a quilt.
 It is well built, and uses premium 850-fill down.
 While this is an expensive purchase, it’s common for these bags to last decades.